junxit/us-congress-bills-110/metadata.md

 - 2008-10-01 — Senate amendment submitted
 - 2008-10-02 — Message on Senate action sent to the House.
 - 2008-10-02 — Rules Committee Resolution H. Res.
 1525 Reported to House.
 Previous question shall be considered as ordered without intervening motions.
 Providing for consideration of the Senate amendments to H.R.
 1424: the Emergency Economic Stabilization Act of 2008; the Energy Improvement and Extension Act of 2008; and the Tax Extenders and Alternative Minimum Tax Relief Act of 2008.
 The resolution makes in order a motion by the Chairman of the Committee on Financial Services to concur in the Senate amendments.
 The resolution waives all points of order against consideration of the motion.
+- 2008-10-03 — Became Public Law No: 110-343.
+- 2008-10-03 — Became Public Law No: 110-343.
+- 2008-10-03 — Cleared for White House.
+- 2008-10-03 — DEBATE - The House proceeded with 90 minutes of debate on the motion to agree to the Senate amendments to H.R.
+1424.
+- 2008-10-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-10-03 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 263 - 171 (Roll no. 681). (text as House agreed to Senate amendment: CR H10712-10755)
+- 2008-10-03 — Presented to President.
+- 2008-10-03 — Presented to President.
+- 2008-10-03 — Pursuant to the provisions of H. Res.
+1525, the House moved to agree to the Senate amendments. (consideration: CR H10712-10806)
+- 2008-10-03 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 263 - 171 (Roll no. 681).(text as House agreed to Senate amendment: CR H10712-10755)
+- 2008-10-03 — Signed by President.
+- 2008-10-03 — Signed by President.
+- 2008-10-03 — The previous question was ordered pursuant to the rule. (consideration: CR H10805)